sxxxhjjj/666/README.md

                             end
                             task.wait(0.5)
                         else
-                            if ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "normal target gate") then task.wait(0.18)
+                            if ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "普通目标门") then task.wait(0.18)
                                 ResetMobOverride(mob)
                                 ClearMobBoundsCache(mob)